-While such bullying does not include a physical component, it nevertheless has a significant negative impact on teens.
+Even without a physical component, cyberbullying has a significant negative impact on teens.
 It causes distress and can exacerbate symptoms of teen anxiety, teen depression, and teen isolation.
 Moreover, cyberbullying has led to several highly publicized teen suicides.
 These are critical concerns during a time when an unprecedented number of adolescents are struggling with their mental health.

 What is Teen Cyberbullying?